Almenum: Medieval history

-Somewhere between the 10th and 12th century the old wooden building was replace by one made from tufa with a tower.
+Somewhere between the 10th and 12th century the old wooden building was replaced by one made from tufa with a tower.

 In 1234 AD Harlingen was recognised officially as a city near to the west of Almenum.

 On 14 December 1287, the devastating St. Lucia's flood permanently altered the landscape creating the Zuiderzee and bringing the Wadden Sea coast to Harlingen, and thereby giving it the opportunity to become a seaport.
 Nearby villages Berdingadorp, Medumwart, Dikesherna and parts of the Gerbranda estate lands were lost due to sea encroachment.
 The church at Berdingadorp was merged with the church at Almenum.